The EM Board

 Residential areas with high-density populations

-Outdoor recreation areas such as ball parks, golf courses, stadiums, parks and playgrounds, and in areas where special outdoor events are held such as Panoply, Big Spring Jam, etc.
+Outdoor recreation areas such as ball parks, golf courses, stadiums, parks and playgrounds, and in areas where special outdoor events are held such as Panoply of the Arts.

 The Comprehensive Warning Study has been updated, and new locations for sirens have been identified to reflect the changes in population density within Madison County.

 The Huntsville-Madison County area is no stranger to tornadoes and the devastation that they can cause.
-Huntsville-Madison County's most devastating tornadoes occurred on April 3-4, 1974; November 15, 1989; April 27, 2011; November 22, 1992; and May 18, 1995.
+Huntsville-Madison County's most devastating tornadoes occurred on April 3-4, 1974; November 15, 1989; May 18, 1995; April 27, 2011 and March 2, 2012.
 These tornadoes caused extensive property damage and in some instances loss of life.
-The National Weather Service has ranked Madison County as 1st in the state of Alabama for having the strongest tornadoes.
-Given this trend, it is clear to see that having an effective warning system and a populace that takes the appropriate action when warnings are sounded, can help save lives.
+The National Weather Service has recorded 139 tornadoes in Madison County since 1950.
+Of those, 48 were EF2 or stronger and 9 of those were among the strongest at EF4 and EF5.
+Given this information, it is clear to see that having an effective warning system and a populace that takes the appropriate action when warnings are sounded, can help save lives.

 If you have any questions about the siren warning system, or need to know the closest siren location to your home or place of business, please call the Huntsville-Madison County Emergency Management Agency at (256) 427-5130.